-Maximum quantity of locker units: The maximum quantity of locker units must never exceed the number of target occupants, as calculated in the GCworkplace Space Planning Workbook.
-This is to avoid inadvertently encouraging over-occupying a space and contravening any local building codes as well as ensuring that the floor space is optimized for workpoints rather than storage. (i.e. a target occupancy of 100 would allow for 100 Locker Units)
+Maximum quantity of locker units: The maximum quantity of locker units must never exceed the number of individuals the space is designed for, as calculated in the GCworkplace Space Planning Workbook.
+This is to avoid inadvertently encouraging over-occupying a space and contravening any local building code directives as well as ensuring that the floor space is optimized for workpoints rather than storage. (i.e. a target occupancy of 100 would allow for 100 Locker Units)

-PART 3

-DESIGN DEVELOPMENT

 GLOSSARY OF TERMS

 Locker Units

 A singular locker unit that may be divided up as a single height (full height), double height (half height), or a multi-unit cubby (3-5 high).